We’re using the JAMstack because:

 script section tells Gitlab CI, what scripts to run.
 Let’s take a look at the

 bundle installto install the gems required by the Jekyll site

 ci-deploy does the same thing, with variables for production environment.

-Our two environments, sandbox and production, could have been defined as separate S3 buckets within a single AWS account but we created seperate accounts.
+Our two environments, sandbox and production, could have been defined as separate S3 buckets within a single AWS account, but we created separate accounts.
 This helps ensure our deployments are consistent and our sandbox environment can be destroyed without impacting our production website.

 Our production AWS account is where we keep:

 sandbox AWS account is much more open.
 It has the

 sandbox.leantechniques.com domain and IAM Roles that are trusted by the Groups in the master AWS account.